-We live in a small village thanks to the power of the internet, that’s why good verbal and written communication skills are essential in our hectic world.
+We live in a small village thanks to the power of the internet.
+That’s why good verbal and written communication skills are essential in our hectic world.
 This has been a topic of interest for many generations and some have even gone as far as to call it the art of communication.

 What Is the Art of Communication?

-The art of communication is like the brushstrokes the painter uses to create a wonderful eye capturing masterpiece, typically, as master of the art of communication, you will be able to deliver whatever message you need to deliver to the surrounding people every time you speak.
+The art of communication is like the brushstrokes the painter uses to create a masterpiece.
+Typically, as master of the art of communication, you will be able to deliver whatever message you need to deliver to the surrounding people every time you speak.